aflah02/QUENCH/Annotation_Tool/Stage_1_Annotations/README.md

-Data produced by the annotation tool is stored in this folder as YAML files
+Data produced by the Stage 1 Annotation Tool is stored in this folder as YAML files